arjvik/QuPath-Scripting-Tools/.github/README.md

    - Under `General`, select `Existing Projects into Workspace`.
    - Click `Browse`, and select the project that you just cloned (the root `QuPath-Scripts` folder, or whatever you named it when you cloned it).
    - Select `Finish`, then open the project.
+   - If you wish, you can rename the project to `QuPath-Scripts`, because it will contain all your newly created scripts.

 3. Launch `RemoteCodeServer.groovy` from within QuPath.
 You can either browse to the `QuPath-Scripts/tools` directory from within QuPath or copy-paste the script into the QuPath script editor.
 Watch the console for a line that says `INFO: Starting socket`